-Street eateries from Hong Kong (HK), Macau and Singapore (SG) received nods from Michelin Guide inspectors last year.
+Street eateries from Hong Kong (HK), Macau and Singapore (SG) received nods from Michelin last year.
 In fact, two hawkers in SG even garnered the elusive “one star” recognition.

-Spending most of my 2016 trips hunting for such award-winning streetfood made me theorized a criteria why one dish is worth for the Michelin mention.
-Such then is my basis enumerating these as the first 8 worth to try food in Davao.
+Spending most of my 2016 trips hunting for such award-winning street food made me create a set of criteria why one dish is worth for the Michelin mention.
+Such is my basis enumerating the following as the first worth-to-try food in Davao.
 A list of eight (8) for the city’s 80th Charter Day celebration.

-Davao Famous Restaurant and Cecil’s has been serving for almost 50 years like Ying Kee in San Po Kong.
-Lachi’s, Em’s, Kuilan’s and Aling Foping’s serve pastries and desserts which are as Michelin mention worthy as that of Kwan Kee in Sham Shui Po and Kei Tsui and Joyful Dessert House in Mongkok.
-Lyndon’s, as ironic as it termed it’s specialty is indeed the best pork rib.
+Davao Famous Restaurant and Cecil’s have been serving for almost 50 years like Ying Kee in San Po Kong.
+Lachi’s, Em’s, Kuilan’s and Aling Foping’s serve pastries and desserts which are as Michelin-mention-worthy as that of Kwan Kee in Sham Shui Po and Kei Tsui and Joyful Dessert House in Mongkok.
+Lyndon’s, as ironic as it termed its specialty is indeed one of the best pork rib versions in the coty.
 It is grilled and sauced savorily like that of my top favorite Satay served by Lan Ying in Kowloon City.
 Ultimately, the braised Carabao meat served by Bulca Chong is a dainty endemic dish, inducing that distinctly Davao redolence even years after completing this gastronomic itinerary.

 *Download DAVAO GUIDE APP in your phone to weave these eateries in your itinerary.
-Smart to visit Davao in March-May (Summer, Araw ng Davao – 2rd week of March), August (Kadayawan Festival) and December (New Year’s countdown with the Torotot Festival)
+It is “smart” to visit Davao in March-May (Summer, Araw ng Davao – 2rd week of March), August (Kadayawan Festival) and December (New Year’s countdown with the Torotot Festival)

 Davao Famous Restaurant (HYSIAN SATEME)

-SERVICE: 6:30 am – 9:30 pm I BILL: 195p (Sateme serving for 2) I TRY: Gulami I QUEUE: Long in Lunch and Dinner, Only Branch, Serving for 49 years.
+SERVICE: 6:30 am – 9:30 pm I BILL: 195p (Sateme serving for 2) I TRY: Gulami I QUEUE: Long in Lunch and Dinner, Branches in Magsaysay, Matina and Obrero, Serving for 49 years.
 I LANDMARK: Chinese Archway in Acacia Street, Hop in to a Route 10 jeepney.

 Kuilan’s Foodhaus (SIOPAO)

-Be sure not to be too late as 2pm since they run out of Siopao late in the afternoon when most of those who queue are just up for take-out.
-I usually bring my guests here to take these buns as pasalubong since these meat breads could be in fridge til a week.
+Be come later than 2pm since they run out of Siopao late in the afternoon when most of those who queue are just up for take-out.
+I usually bring my guests here to take these buns as pasalubong since these meat breads could be stored in the fridge until a week.
 The road going to the flyover just as you go out from Kuilan’s is leading to the airport.

 SERVICE: 6:30 am – 6:30 pm I BILL: 15p/Bun, sold by box too.
 I TRY: Cutchinta, Empanada I QUEUE: Long during snack time, 9am, 3pm.
-With 4 other branches, serving for 16 years.
+With several branches, serving for 16 years.
 I LANDMARK: Buhangin-Dacudao Flyover, Take a taxi.

 *APP TIP: Navigate to “Places”.
 Scroll to “Heritage”.
 Then “Chinatown”.
 Either from Davao Famous Restaurant or Kuilan’s, it’s near towards the city’s Chinatown district.
 Affordable shopping or merely immersing yourself to the locals while strolling around – Just dissociate.
 “Kublai Art Gallery” is also within the Chinatown district, the last street towards the Chinese Archway facing Magsaysay Park.
 You could also “Eat Durian” after all the strolling, just in front of the Magsaysay Park.
 The Sta Ana Wharf which will be your departing point when you want to explore Samal Island, is just beside the park.
 Hop in a “Route 10” jeepney if you’re from Davao Famous and notify the driver to hop you off in Uyanguren (Chinatown).
 It is best to take the taxi when you are going to Kuilan’s in Dacudao.
 Same as from Kuilan’s to the Chinatown.